Disney+’s NOELLE Is Cute and Kind, But Misses the Very Heart of Christmas

 Of course, I don’t think presents are evil!
 My love language is actually receiving gifts, so this op-ed may even seem hypocritical in that regard.
 However, what I find fault with is the focus on presents that completely eclipses the heart of Christmas.

 While I think media-wise viewers might enjoy NOELLE as clean option for their family, I think some explanation may be in order for children—especially younger children—to understand the heart of Christmas.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!